David R. Bryant: Early career: Union Carbide (1961–2000)

-After earning his Ph.D. in 1961, he immediately went to work for Union Carbide Corporation.
+After earning his Ph.D. in 1961, Bryant immediately went to work for Union Carbide Corporation.
 He spent the next 39 years there, retiring in 2000.
 His career at Union Carbide was multi-dimensional: he did fundamental research in organic chemistry in an industrial setting, contributing to Union Carbide's research and development program through his scientific innovations.
 His early work involved the vinyl acetate process, research on rhodium and acrylic acid work.
 He served as a technical witness for Union Carbide in lawsuits involving maritime arbitration, industrial accidents, and participated with the firm's attorneys in intellectual property development.
 He was innovative in the development of a method of producing vinyl acetate without halide, and later benzyl acetate, acrylic acid, and rhodium triphenylphosphite in the oxo process.
+By 1998, the oxo process had become the standard method for butanol production, with the process being used to produce over half of the world's butanol at that time.

-Union Carbide recognized his leadership skills as he was on the selection team for new chemists, mentored them throughout their careers and was instrumental in implementing continuing education programs for all employees.
+Union Carbide recognized Bryant's leadership skills and put him on the selection team for new chemists, mentoring them throughout their careers.
+He was instrumental in implementing continuing education programs for all employees.
 He received numerous promotions and was the youngest Union Carbide appointment to Senior Corporate Fellow.
-He won the prestigious Union Carbide Chairman's award three times.
+He won the Union Carbide Chairman's award three times.
 He is listed as inventor on more than 90 U.S. patents.
-Some thirteen of these were filed after his retirement from Union Carbide.
+(Some thirteen of these were filed after his retirement from Union Carbide.)
 During his career at Union Carbide, he pursued approximately thirty-five different processes, nine of which reached commercial operation.
 Currently there are 27 licensees worldwide using technology he assisted in developing.
-Dr. Bryant is considered to be one of the world's experts in separating product from precious metal with the use of a homogeneous catalyst.
+Bryant is considered to be one of the world's experts in separating product from precious metal with the use of a homogeneous catalyst.

 Honors and awards

-Bryant has received awards from his peers in the chemistry industry, the education community, and the state of West Virginia for his many professional and civic achievements.
+Bryant has received awards from his peers in the chemistry industry, the education community, and the state of West Virginia for his professional and civic achievements.
 In 1998, Bryant was awarded the Perkin Medal.
 The award recognized his accomplishments on a low pressure Oxo process for producing aldehydes.
 Bryant was interviewed in 1998 by James G. Traynham of the Chemical Heritage Foundation's Center for Oral History.
 He retired from Union Carbide in 2000 as a Senior Corporate Fellow.